Sunday, December 31, 2023

 But what about the story about Pheidippides racing to Athens after the Marathon victory and dying after announcing the joyful news?
 Which is of course what everybody knows about the origin of our mythical marathon race format, right?
 (By Luc-Olivier Merson - [1], Public Domain.)

 While the Marathon messenger seems to have existed, and even died after the rush, it was most likely NOT Pheidippides.
 Although Pheidippides was indeed a messenger who more likely was sent to Sparta a few days before the battle, to ask the Spartans for help.
 The Spartans argued that they could come when their ongoing religious festival was over, and also waiting for the full moon.
-With that, even if you might be disappointed by learning Pheidippides wasn’t the one running from Marathon, he still covered the distance of 6 marathon, reportedly reaching Sparta before the dawn of the second day, then returning by foot and over the famous Mount Parthenion, where Pheidippides was instructed by the god Pan to let the Athenians know he would help them if they were to worship him again.
-Myths and legends are sure to make Sparathlon mythical!
+With that, even if you might be disappointed by learning Pheidippides wasn’t the one running from Marathon, he still covered the distance of 6 marathons, reportedly reaching Sparta before the dawn of the second day, then returning by foot and over the famous Mount Parthenion, where Pheidippides was instructed by the god Pan to let the Athenians know he would help them if they were to worship him again.
+Myths and legends are sure to make and keep Sparathlon mythical!

 I have to say that, after 25 years of intense and competitive running, I find surprising to have to enter the Sparathlon in order to figure all this out.
 Even the Wikipedia page is still ambiguous about all these myths, despite what seems to be enough historical evidence available today…